MrTran89/PhotoUpload/README.md

 #####How to use it ?
 1.First Step: So it's really simple, you need to enter the width and the hight of image as you want.
-######Seconde step: After that you have to select the images that you want to up from your computer.
+2.Seconde step: After that you have to select the images that you want to up from your computer.
 ######Last step : you just need click in the button "UpLoad" now and it's done.